Lithium UPS · Architecture & Deployment Guide

 Operating environment temperature

-Lead-acid batteries are rated at 25°C. Above that, service life degrades — roughly halving for every 10°C increase.
-LiFePO₄ operates reliably to 50°C. If your installation location regularly exceeds 30°C, lithium is the practical choice.
-If it’s climate-controlled at or below 25°C, both chemistries perform as specified.
+Lead-acid is rated at 25°C; above that, service life roughly halves per 10°C rise.
+LiFePO₄ operates reliably to 50°C. If your location regularly exceeds 30°C, lithium is the practical choice; at or below 25°C, both perform as specified.

 UPS for harsh environments →